charliescruggs/Project-Display-Case/README.md

 # Project-Display-Case
-All code is self documented but may not include all necessary classes or files to run them.
+Contains a mix of School Projects, Personal Projects, and internship experience All code is written or prepared by me and is documented, but may or may not include all necessary classes or files to run them.